Werdau station: History

 The station was opened in 1845.
 Traffic on the line south of the station ran over the wye junction towards Reichenbach im Vogtland, Hof, Munich and the Allgäu as well as towards Zwickau, Chemnitz and Dresden.
 It is one of the oldest railway stations in Saxony.

 The branch line to Wünschendorf, also called the Thüringer Waldbahn (Thuringian Forest Railway), was opened in 1876.
 A new station building was opened in 1877 and it was extended in 1907.
 It has a stuccoed dining room, railway apartments, a luggage handling facility and a railway post office, as well as houses for the station staff.

 Around 1900, the station was rebuilt and the route to Wünschendorf changed.
 Instead of connecting to the station from the south, it now entered from the north, connecting to the Leipzig–Hof railway at a flying junction with a track of the line to Wünschendorf built above the Plauen–Leipzig line.

 Werdau became a rail junction, an important center with a locomotive depot (Bahnbetriebswerk) and a carriage works.
 There was also a locomotive shed.
 Werdau became a leading industrial city.

 Passenger traffic to Wünschendorf was discontinued in 1999.
 Subsequently, some facilities were dismantled.
 The flying junction north of the station was removed, a road bypass was built without abridge over the path of the railway, so the line is now broken between Werdau West and Werdau.

 An electronic interlocking was put into operation in 1999.

-The historic station, which was partly renovated up to 2003, will become a stop for public transport in 2017.
-The monument protection of the station was lifted in 2016.
+In 2014, the town council resolved that the historic station building, which was partly renovated up to 2003, should be demolished to build a public transport interchange, with construction costs totalling just over €3m.
+The heritage protection of the station was lifted in 2016.
 Many citizens have signed a petition to preserve the station.
 The civic association Wir in Werdau Süd e.V. ("We in Werdau South"), which stands for the preservation of Werdau station was founded in 2016.

+The demolition of the station building was announced at the beginning of 2020.
+Preparatory measures for construction were carried out by the end of the year and the actual demolition and redesign of the area were planned for 2021.
+Funds amounting to a total of €3.5m were approved, of which the municipality contributed €600,000.
+The actual demolition of the entrance building took place in October 2023, after a citizens' initiative was able to temporarily stop the demolition in spring 2023.

-In the 2017 timetable, services to Werdau will be replaced by lines S5 and S5X of the S-Bahn Mitteldeutschland (Halle (Saale) Hbf–Zwickau (Sachs) Hbf) and line R2 operated by the Vogtlandbahn (Zwickau (Sachs) Hbf–Cheb).
-The trains of the R2 service will reverse in Werdau to continue their journeys.
+In the 2023 timetable, services to Werdau were operated as lines S5 and S5X of the S-Bahn Mitteldeutschland (Halle (Saale) Hbf–Zwickau (Sachs) Hbf) and line RB2 was operated by the Vogtlandbahn (Zwickau (Sachs) Hbf–Cheb).
+The trains of the RB2 service reverse in Werdau to continue their journeys.